EPCCed/2026-07-27-Fortran-inter/episodes/09-abstract-types.md

     end function if_volume
   end interface
 ```
-Here, the function is declared with a anme matching the interface name in the type
+Here, the function is declared with a name matching the interface name in the type
 definition.
 The procedure will ultimately be called using the bound name `volume()`.

 As the interface block does not have access to the definitions from the outside